School Logo

 We recognise our school has a very unique setting and use the local environment as a rich learning resource.
 We are also mindful that our pupils need to be aware of the cultural diversity which exists beyond the island and actively seek opportunities to deepen our pupils’ awareness, understanding and tolerance of the multicultural world in which we live.

-We are very proud to have been recently awarded The Gilt Level PSQM award for science.
+We are very proud to have been awarded The Gilt Level PSQM award for science.

 "It’s been a pleasure to mark this submission.
 Clearly, Mersea Island have a very dedicated and active subject leader – 30 pages of actions logged.
 Wow!
 There are so many areas to celebrate, and the school is in a good place regarding science development, nurturing pupils who care about the world around them and making sure pupils are secondary ready for when the time comes!
 It’s clear to see why the SL was made a PSTT fellow and hopefully next time accreditation comes around, the school will aim for PSQM Outreach!
 Very well done Mersea Island School"